kubernetes/kubernetes/CONTRIBUTING.md

 Agreement (CLA).

 Once you are CLA'ed, we'll be able to accept your pull requests.
-For any issues that you face during this process, please add a comment [here](https://github.com/kubernetes/kubernetes/issues/27796) explaining the issue and we will help get it sorted out.
+For any issues that you face during this process, please add contact the Linux Foundation Support Desk, helpdesk@rt.linuxfoundation.org, explaining the issue and we will help get it sorted out.

 ***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the repository.
 This policy does not